rdunlop/uni-timer/LaserCutBox/README.md

 - Vector (cutting): Speed 15 / Power 100% / Freq.
 5000

 *Note* The Raster speed of 50 is slower than the "recommended speed", because otherwise the UniTimer engraving doesn't appear dark enough.
+*Note* I've found that it's best if we do the Vector first, by itself, and then remove the plastic film on the acrylic before doing the Raster printing.
 *Note* When using the Epilog Mini Laser Cutter, I've been told that the "first cut of the day" has a problem in which it misses the first half-inch of cutting.
 To resolve this issue, once the cut is complete, start it again, and then stop it after the first half-inch is cut.

 # Editing the file